 Right now I can easily list at least five brands I’ve interacted with over the past year where this was my experience.
 And you know what?
 I ditched them all.

 Richard Branson famously said, “Take care of your employees and they’ll take care of your business.”
 It’s because happy workers – people who enjoy coming to work and are proud of the job they do and the brand they represent – want to share the positivity they feel for their company.
-They’ll want everyone from prospective clients to ten-year loyalists to share their excitement, and will therefore go above and beyond to drive satisfaction and minimize the churn rate.
+They’ll want everyone from prospective clients to ten-year loyalists to share their excitement, and will therefore go above and beyond to drive satisfaction and minimise the churn rate.

 2. Communicate openly and regularly with customers.